 The Bowman Field Airport Area Safety Program has been designed to comply with new, more stringent FAA safety standards that are now in effect at Bowman Field to protect aircraft and surrounding neighborhoods and to minimize, as much as possible, the new standard’s impact on our neighbors’ trees.

 - There are NO current or future plans to add a runway or extend the two existing runways at Bowman Field.

 - Complying with the FAA safety standards that are new to Bowman Field will NOT allow larger/heavier aircraft to use the airfield.

 - These safety standards will NOT change the altitude at which aircraft arrive or depart Bowman Field; the standards simply provide an extra cushion of airspace for safety.

-Visit this link to the FAA site (beginning on page 100) for more information about departure surfaces.
+Visit this link to the FAA site (beginning on page 100) for more information about approach and departure surfaces.

 Draft Bowman Field Airport Area Safety Program presented at Public Workshop (1 of 2) on January 4, 2012.

 Last updated on January 18, 2012: Visit this link for a document that includes a map of the areas where trees might be impacted by the new safety standards.
 The document also includes frequently asked questions and answers about the proposed program—including those from our neighbors.